dlao2/xa-gatsby-netlify/content/events.md

   <li class="py-3 text-xl">- <b>FALL RETREAT - September 23-25 at Camp Hanes in King, NC -</b><br>All Chi Alpha groups i﻿n North Carolina are invited to gather for Fall Retreat!
 When registering, use the code "tarheels" so the price becomes $79!
 Cost covers lodgings, meals, teaching materials, and activities onsite.
 You would only need extra money for meals while on the road to or away from the retreat. <a href="https://ncchialpha.com/fallretreat">CLICK HERE</a> to register!
 Email <a href = "mailto: uncxainfo@gmail.com">uncxainfo@gmail.com</a> for more info!<br><br>

-  <li class="py-3 text-xl">- <b>Family Group</b> -<br>Family Group meets <b>7 PM Wednesday, September 28th, Union 3411</b>.
-All life groups will meet for a time of worship and fellowship.
-If you're new to Chi Alpha, this is an opportunity for you to hear more about Chi Alpha and how it all goes back to our Lord and Savior Jesus Christ.
+  <li class="py-3 text-xl">- <b>Family Group</b> -<br>Family Group meets <b>7 PM Wednesday, September 28th, Union 3411</b> for a time of worship and fellowship.
+We're always expecting God to move in our midst.
 Hope to see you there!

   \*Note: Co-ed Life Group will not on weeks when Family Group is happening.